Skeen/Printcore/README.md

 # LICENSE

 ```
-Printrun is free software: you can redistribute it and/or modify
+Printcore is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-Printrun is distributed in the hope that it will be useful,
+Printcore is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License
-along with Printrun.
+along with Printcore.
 If not, see <http://www.gnu.org/licenses/>.
 ```

 All scripts should contain this license note, if not, feel free to ask us.
 Please note that files where it is difficult to state this license note (such as images) are distributed under the same terms.